OctopusDeploy/blog/blog/2023-07/what-is-multi-tenancy/index.md

 ---
-title: What is multi-tenancy?
+title: "What is multi-tenancy?"
-description: We expore the various definitions of the term 'multi-tenancy'.
+description: We explore the various definitions of the term multi-tenancy.
 author: andrew.corrigan@octopus.com
 visibility: private
-published: 3020-01-01-1400
+published: 2023-07-31-1400
 metaImage: blogimage-whatismultitenancy-2023.png
 bannerImage: blogimage-whatismultitenancy-2023.png
 bannerImageAlt: 125 characters max, describes image to people unable to see it.
 isFeatured: false
 tags:
+  - DevOps
-  - tag
+  - Multi-Tenancy
 ---

 'Multi-tenancy' was once a term that described a very particular software architecture: Where an application lives on a server for other computers - tenants - to use it.